XiantongPAN/notebook/video-processing.md

 ![](/assets/Instra360AirCamera.jpg)

 This camera has two camera lens, for each lens it has 210 degree viewing angle.
 So when we combine the information that the two lens get, we can obtain a 360-degree information around the camera.

+The way to do jointing should also be concerned carefully.
 ## 3. Projection methods

 ### a.
 Equirectangular projection